Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 If you see the following error message in the filebeat log:
 `failed to publish events: write tcp 172.23.0.2:55204->172.31.48.67:5044: write: connection reset by peer`
 This means that Logstash could not accept any more events.
-Increase the number of logstash nodes if possible.
+This does not automatically mean that Logstash instances have to be added, but can also mean that the Elasticsearch cluster can not process any more events.
+The following options:
+- Check the CPU utilization of the Logstash nodes.
+Restart them if necessary.
+- It sounds crazy, but it can help not to specify the logstash hosts in the same order on every filebeat.
+- Check that the Logstash instances have configured all available Elasticsearch nodes.
+- Add more Logstash nodes on a test basis, if that doesn't improve things, add an Elasticsearch node.

+<p align="right"><a href="#table-of-content">Top</a></p>

 ## FAQ